 Which 3D Printer Nozzle Size Should You Choose?

 The best nozzle size to choose is a 0.4mm nozzle for most standard 3D printing.
 If you want to 3D print highly detailed models, use a 0.2mm nozzle.
 If you want to 3D print quicker, use a 0.8mm nozzle.
-For filaments that are abrasive like wood-fill PLA, you should use a 0.4mm nozzle or larger.
+For filaments that are abrasive like wood-fill PLA, a 0.6mm nozzle or larger works well.

 You don’t necessarily have to choose just one nozzle size.
 With the LUTER 24PCs MK8 M6 Extruder Nozzles from Amazon, you can try them out yourself!